Jean-Pierre Melville: Influence and legacy

 Melville's independence and "reporting" style of film-making (he was one of the first French directors to use real locations regularly) were a major influence on the French New Wave film movement.
 Jean-Luc Godard used him as a minor character in his seminal New Wave film Breathless.
 When Godard was having difficulty editing the film, Melville suggested that he just cut directly to the best parts of a shot.
 Godard was inspired and the film's innovative use of jump cuts have become part of its fame.
 In an interview, Melville claimed editing was his favorite part of the filmmaking process along with writing.

 Melville's approach to the crime film genre emphasized "habit and rules and codes and the consequences of breaking them".
 He influenced the work of directors Michael Mann and John Woo.
 Woo called Le Cercle rouge one of his favorite films, and called Melville "a god".

 Other directors influenced by Melville include Martin Scorsese, Quentin Tarantino, Walter Hill, Johnnie To, Takeshi Kitano, John Frankenheimer, John Milius, Nicolas Winding Refn, Kim Jee-woon, Hossein Amini, Jim Jarmusch, and Aki Kaurismäki.
 The John Wick film series contains several nods to Melville's Le Cercle rouge.

 Code Name Melville

-Produced in 2008, the 76-minute-long feature documentary Code Name Melville (original French title: Sous le nom de Melville) reveals the importance of Jean-Pierre Melville's personal experience in the French Resistance during World War II to his approach to filmmaking.
+Produced in 2008, the 76-minute-long feature documentary Code Name Melville (original French title: Sous le nom de Melville) reveals the importance of Jean-Pierre Melville's experience in the French Resistance during World War II to his approach to film making.